Rangi42/polishedcrystal/README.md

    * Gain experience from catching Pokémon like in Gen VI
    * Cure poison when it reaches 1 HP outside a battle, or don't damage at all outside battles
    * Sound-based moves bypass Substitute
+   * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
    * Struggle does 25% recoil damage
+   * Low Kick's power is based on weight
+   * Make sure Fury Cutter's power is capped at 160
+   * Hidden Power is always 60 power
+   * Beat up works differently in Gen V
    * Ghost-type Pokémon cannot be trapped
    * Grass-type Pokémon are not affected by Powder moves
    * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP